-After obtaining approval from the institutional ethic committee, we reviewed our retrospective database of patients who underwent percutaneous nephrolithotomy (PCNL) or ureteroscopy (URS) for the treatment of kidney stones at our center, between January 2010 and January 2015.
-We included patients aged 18 years and older who were found to be stone free bilaterally at the first post-operative visit, with two-years or longer follow-up, and had stone analysis results available.
-Stone free status was defined as no residual stones
+After obtaining approval from the institutional ethic committee, we reviewed our retrospective database of patients who underwent percutaneous nephrolithotomy (PCNL) or ureteroscopy (URS) for the treatment of kidney stones at our center between January 2010 and January 2015.
+We included patients aged 18 years and older who were found to be stone-free bilaterally at the first postoperative visit, with two years or longer of followup, and had stone analysis results available.
+Stone-free status was defined as no residual stones

-Patients with anatomical abnormalities, urinary diversion, medullary sponge kidney, Hyperparathyroidism, renal tubular acidosis, and enteric hyperoxaluria, were excluded from the study.
-Initial postoperative assessment of residual stones was performed in the first postoperative clinic visit, usually one month after the procedure, and comprised a combination of KUB and an ultrasound for Radio-opaque stones, and NCCT for radio-lucent stones.
-Follow-up Imaging studies using KUB and ultrasound for radio-opaque and radiolucent stones, respectively, were done at six months and yearly thereafter.
+Patients with anatomical abnormalities, urinary diversion, medullary sponge kidney, hyperparathyroidism, renal tubular acidosis, and enteric hyperoxaluria, were excluded from the study.
+Initial postoperative assessment of residual stones was performed in the first postoperative clinic visit, usually one month after the procedure, and comprised a combination of kidney-ureter-bladder (KUB) and an ultrasound for radio-opaque stones, and non-contrast computed tomography (NCCT) for radiolucent stones.
+Followup imaging studies using KUB and ultrasound for radio-opague and radiolucent stones, respectively, were done at six months and yearly thereafter.
 Imaging studies were also performed following any symptomatic event.
-Stones were analyzed using infra-red spectrometry (FT-IR; Bruker Alpha-T Spectrometer), and the composition was determined by the predominant component comprising >50% of the stone.
-The study's primary outcome was radiologic stone recurrence, defined as any new identifiable stone in a patient who was stone free.
+Stones were analyzed using infra-red spectrometry (Fourier transform infrared [FT-IR]; Bruker Alpha-T spectrometer), and the composition was determined by the predominant component comprising >50% of the stone.
+The study's primary outcome was radiological stone recurrence, defined as any new identifiable stone in a patient who was stone-free.
 The study's secondary outcomes were symptomatic events and the need for surgical re-intervention.

 To identify predictors for recurrence, we collected data on age, gender, preoperative cumulative stone size, type of surgery (PCNL/URS), and data on medical preventive treatment (MPT), obtained from an outpatient electronic system, which is automatically populated upon medication purchase.
-This system is very reliable in recording purchased medications as the same health management organization (HMO) operates our hospitals, clinics, and pharmacies.
+This system is very reliable in recording purchased medications, as the same health management organization (HMO) operates our hospitals, clinics, and pharmacies.
 All patient data, including drugs prescribed and dispensed, are entered into the HMO's centralized database.
-Preparations used in Israel for urine alkalization include Uralyt-U and Alkasolve, both contain Potassium Sodium Citrate.
-Allopurinol is used for hyperuricosuria and hydrochlorothiazide or Chlorthalidone for hypercalciuria.
+Preparations used in Israel for urine alkalization include Uralyt-U and Alkasolve; both contain potassium sodium citrate.
+Allopurinol is used for hyperuricosuria and hydrochlorothiazide or chlorthalidone for hypercalciuria.